 fclose() closes the file after the operation is complete.

-5. Working with binary files

-For binary files, data is read and written in a binary format using fread() and fwrite().
+Working with binary files: For binary files, data is read and written in a binary format using fread() and fwrite().
 These functions are typically used to store structures or large datasets efficiently.

 Example of working with a binary file: